wodby/docs/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.2.20

+- Nginx:
+  - Updated to 1.17.6
+  - Brotli compression level set to 1 https://github.com/wodby/nginx/issues/40
+- Added liveness checks for Nginx and Apache
+- Improved performance for Apache and Nginx readiness checks

 ### 0.2.19

 - Nginx: